This is not GDPR’s fault. The guidelines are clear. Websites have to:

-It would be very easy to design a banner that did this.
+It would be very easy to design an unobtrusive banner that did this.
 Something like:

-We can share your data with advertisers so you get tailored adverts.
-Share your data →
+We can share your anonymised browsing history with advertisers so you get tailored adverts Share your browsing history →

-Of course, no-one would ever click this link because no-one wants to be served adverts.
+Of course, no-one would ever click this link because no-one wants to be served adverts, or share their data with someone they don’t know.
 As a consequence, sites that rely on tracking and identifying visitors are getting round GDPR by the way they know best: obfuscation.
 They could rephrase this request to collect data by being honest about why they need it:

-We can share your data with advertisers so you get tailored adverts.
+We can share your anonymised browsing history with advertisers so you get tailored adverts.
 We rely on the money we get from tailored adverts to pay our journalists.
-Please share your data →
+Please share your browsing history →

 But old habits die hard.
 Techradar writes reviews of electronic things – it’s a useful resource if you’re comparing products.
 Here’s the popover they display when you visit their site.
 I’m sure they’re not the only website doing this sort of thing:

 There are a few dark pattern techniques at play here that make proceeding without opting-in difficult:

 - You only get to access the site immediately by clicking ‘I accept’ – the popover makes proceeding any other way impossible.
 Most users will therefore click ‘Accept’ without thinking.

 - The ‘I accept’ link is bigger than the link to not opt-in (which isn’t labelled clearly, of course).
 It’s labelled ‘Show purposes’ and set in pale blue, hard to see 12 pixel type.
 It’s easy to ignore.
 The design implies it’s a secondary, perhaps technical action.

 Unfortunately, clicking ‘Show purposes’ to not opt-in doesn’t end the process.
 Instead, it reveals the following: